 - Stir together the spices, and sprinkle them over the pork.

 - Cook and enjoy!

-Also, I like to flip the pork about an hour before it is done cooking.
+*Also, I like to flip the pork 30-60 minutes before it is done cooking.
 I think this helps the spice mixture distribute more evenly throughout the pork and infuses the gravy with extra flavor.

 Because the sauce is made up of wine and water with only a little cornstarch sprinkled over the pork, you will find that makes a rather thin gravy.
 I personally like this.

-- If you do not drink red wine, skip the wine and use an equal amount of unsalted broth.
+If you do not want to use red wine: skip the wine and use an equal amount of unsalted broth.
 Chicken, beef, mushroom, and vegetable broth would all work.
 Try adding a splash of red wine vinegar or apple cider vinegar after cooking for more flavor.

 - Note that I tested this recipe using chicken broth and found it to be not nearly as flavorful as the pork made with wine.
 Therefore, I highly suggest adding a little extra salt and seasoning when cooking the pork if you are not using wine.